User guide for sponsors and exhibitors

-One of the features we have for sponsors is the Virtual Room.
-On a sponsor booth, you will be able to stream, add on-demand content, interact with the attendees via chat, pools, and even invite them to speak if you decide to do it.
+One of the features we have for sponsors and exhibitors is the Virtual Room.
+On a sponsor or exhibitor booth, you will be able to stream, add on-demand content, interact with the attendees via chat, pools, and even invite them to speak if you decide to do it.

 Another way of displaying your brand inside InEvent’s platform is the possibility of having Ads in the activities.
 It could be an image or a video that will appear in the bottom part of the session: